Personal Immigration

 A SAR is a request by an individual for their own personal information.
 It can be made by an individual (or their legal representative), and is made to a ‘data controller’.
 A data controller is any business, organisation or government body which holds and uses your personal data.
 Personal data might include an extremely wide range of information, including records of travel in and out of the UK, visa applications, bill payments, CCTV footage, taxation or banking records, medical data and much more.

-Why are Subject Access Requests important?
+3. Why Subject Access Requests Are Important In Immigration Law

 The ability to find out the information that a data controller holds about you is an important right, which helps you protect your privacy, and ensure your information is held in lawful ways, in line with the data protection principles